TMD20/PT-Muxer/README.md

 # Enabled Tracks Sorting/Filtering
 ## Normal Audio Track
+Here I will explain how tracks are added to th enabled audio tracks section in the Final JSON
-- A language is enabled if added to --audiolang.
-If that argument is not passed then only the imdb language will be added
+- A track is added of the language is enabled with --audiolang.
+If that argument is not passed then only the tracks that match imdb languages will be added.
-- However if english is not in the imdb langauge list, it will be added as the last language.
-This will account for any dubs.
+With this a exception is also made for English track.
+This will be in the order in IMDb.
+Or if not presented, be the last language to be checked.
-- Every English Track will be added if language is enabled.
+- Every English Track will be added if that language is enabled.
+They will be added partly based on sortpref.
 - For Non-English Track only the first track based on --sortpref will be added to enabled audio section
 - When all the enabled tracks are gathered, and sorted.
-The first enabled audio track will be set to default
+The first enabled audio track will be set to default.

 - Every lossless mono or stereo Track will be converted to FLAC